 Accommodations & Meals

-HERS Denver Summer Institute participants reside in Nagel Hall, one of the campus’ newest residence halls built in 2008.
+HERS Institute at the University of Denver participants reside in Nagel Hall, one of the campus’ newest residence halls built in 2008.
 Each participant has a single room within a suite; with a shared bathroom.
 Amenities are typical of a college residence hall and rooms include a twin-size bed, desk, chair, lamp, and a bookshelf.
 The rooms are also appointed with a microwave and refrigerator.
 Bed linens, towels, one pillow and one blanket will be supplied.
 Bed linens are refreshed once a week and fresh towels are available.
 Please see the suggested packing list with recommendations by HERS Denver Alumnae.

 Breakfasts are served in nearby Nelson Hall, with all other meals served in the buildings where sessions occur.
 Breakfast, lunch, and dinner are served during the week; we offer a few free nights for participants to eat dinner on their own or with new friends and colleagues.
 We recess Friday afternoon and reconvene on Sunday.
 This allows you to explore the vibrant Denver area, which is only a 10 minute light rail ride away.
 Food allergies and other meal accommodations are available and addressed prior to participants’ arrival at the Institute.